 I have never believed in the talent myth.
 Sure, are athletes who run 4.45 miles for 26.2 miles ‘talented'?

 Yes.
 That being said, the process is often times never seen.
 The end result is.

 So, I think it is a safe bet to say that they surely have worked to master what they do.
 Did they do it on talent alone?

 I think what separates a superstar from the average ballplayer is that he concentrates just a little bit longer – Hank Aaron

+I think it is.
+Yes, there are some runners who will have an innate ability to run well.
+In addition, will produce very low amounts of lactic acid at faster speeds.
 My mother was never a runner.
-My father was a Soldier so if I received any form of athletic ‘ability’ it may have been from him.
+My father was a Soldier.
+So, if I received any form of athletic ‘ability' it may have been from him.

 I never had a great deal of that.
 The talent myth is what I wanted to discredit.

 What I do believe in is the domino effect of effort

 What I remember most about running 2.19 is the countless hours of endless miles I ran prior to doing it.